Download page Configure Business Journeys.

 - Type a name.

 Once you name the primary key, you can not change the name unless the definition is in the draft state.
-See Business Journey Life Cycle for more information.
+See Business Journey Life Cycle.

 The primary key field is not populated for subsequent milestones because the primary key might have different field names in the event type for different milestones.